Thai Spicy Ground Chicken and Toasted Rice, 'Larb Gai'

 You can make a more fancy lawb by adding beanthread noodles (see our recipe for larb woonsen).
 The spice mix is fairly simple but we have a ready-made larb spice package-- Click here if you're interested in our instant larb mix.

 On a recent trip to Bangkok we enjoyed it at a modern restaurant (shown below served with various sauces and over fish).
-Rumour has it that the restaurant has a European chef/owner.
 The recipes are innovative and traditional at the same time.

 Always serve with a good portion of fresh cabbage, and add green beans, parsley, sliced radish, cucumber, & coriander leaves if you like.